aws/amazon-vpc-resource-controller-k8s/docs/sgp/workflow.md

 ## Adding a supported Node to Cluster

-Security Group for Pods is suported only on Nitro Based Instnaces.
+Security Group for Pods is supported only on Nitro Based Instances.

 ![New Nitro Based Node Create Event Diagram](../images/sgp-node-create.png)